 The term IMP finds its origins as a simple abbreviation.

-There are no other meanings for this internet slang term, it is purely one in it’s own.
+There are no other meanings for this internet slang term, it is purely one on its own.

 There are many times in which you might see the internet slang term imp used in conversation.
 We are now going to look at some examples of times it might be used.